qaware/protocurl/doc/template.README.md

     * with docker one needs to instead mount the directory to `/proto` via `-v $PWD/test/proto:/proto`
 * `-f happyday.proto` is the path and name to the file containing the request and response message definitions
 * `-i happyday.HappyDayRequest` and `-o happyday.HappyDayResponse` are Protobuf package paths to the message types
-* `http://localhost:8080/happy-day/verify` is the url to the HTTP REST endpoint accepting and returning binary protobuf payloads
+* `-u http://localhost:8080/happy-day/verify` is the url to the HTTP REST endpoint accepting and returning binary protobuf payloads
     * with docker one may additionally need `--network host`
 * `-d "includeReason: true"` is the protobuf payload in Protobuf [Text](#protobuf-text-format)